sense-opensource/sense-user-activity-ios/README.md

 <p> Sense is a client side library that enables you to identify users by pinpointing their hardware and software characteristics.
 This is done by computing a token that stays consistent in spite of any manipulation.</p>
 <p> This tracking method works even in the browser's incognito mode and is not cleared by flushing the cache, closing the browser or restarting the operating system, using a VPN or installing AdBlockers.
 Sense is available as SenseOS for every open source requirement and is different from Sense PRO, our extremely accurate and detailed product.</p>

-<p> Sense’s real time demo : https://pro.getsense.co/

-**Try visiting the same page in an incognito mode or switch on the VPN and notice how the visitor identifier remains the same in spite of all these changes!**

 <h3>Getting started with Sense </h3>

 <h3>Sense - iOS SDK</h3>